 These were taken by NAZI’s.
 How important are they as a witness to history?
 The camera did not require an investigation into ethics or motive of the photographer for them to be priceless.

 German soldier shooting a woman with a child in her arms, Ivanograd, 1942

 In summation…If it is legal, shoot what you like.
-Forget the critics that will try to tear you down…march to your OWN beat or you will have to shoot what the CRITICS browbeat you to shoot.
+Forget the critics that will try to tear you down…march to your OWN beat or you will have to work for the critics and shoot what the critics browbeat you to shoot.

 Selection from Take it Like a Man artist’s book by Daniel D. Teoli Jr.

 Homosexual erotica from the Daniel D. Teoli Jr. Archival Collection.